-Over the 1970s and 1980s, the sporty Riviera remained a coupe, but got heavier and less distinct.
+Over the 1970s and '80s, the sporty Riviera remained a coupe, but got heavier and less distinct.
 Horsepower slipped under 200 and eventually in the low 100s.
-It also got shorter, though it still sat at the top of the Buick line in terms of personal luxury.
+The Riviera also got shorter, though it still sat at the top of the Buick lineup in terms of personal luxury.
 In 1979 it switched to front-wheel drive and offered a turbo engine and was picked as Motor Trend's Car of the Year.
-By the 1980s the V8 engine was gone and the Riviera only came with a V6.
+By the 1980s the V8 engine was gone, and the Riviera only came with a V6.
 It did introduce the first touchscreen control panel, though that was scrapped after a few years.

 The 1990s Riviera coupe experienced a resurgence with a new supercharged V6 that became standard in 1998 and a new G platform.
-A lighter-weight design made the coupe easier to handle and shifted it again towards better performance.
-Horsepower rose above 200 and standard features continued to offer upscale comfort and convenience.
+A lighter-weight design made the coupe easier to handle and shifted it again toward better performance.
+Horsepower rose above 200, and standard features continued to offer upscale comfort and convenience.
 The Riviera was discontinued in 1999.